-Alternative B- The land is currently being grazed if sold the land will be used as a grazing tract with minimal disturbance occurring.
+Alternative B- These tracts are currently being grazed, if sold the land will continue to be grazed with minimal disturbance occurring.

 5. WATER QUALITY, QUANTITY AND DISTRIBUTION:

 Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify cumulative effects to water resources.